BitmasterXor/Delphi_Socket_Database_Login_Example/README.md

 1. **Server Setup**:
    * Install and configure the required components.
-   * Ensure `DB.db` exists in the same directory as the server executable.
    * Run the server application to start listening for client connections.

 2. **Client Setup**: